 For most people, Raynaud’s phenomenon is a nuisance rather than a disabling condition.

 Keeping your body and extremities warm is helpful to prevent attacks.
 You should also dress appropriately for the cold with gloves, thick socks and warm layers.

 If you’re outside and you experience an attack, go indoors and soak your fingers or toes in warm (not hot) water.
+If you can’t go indoors, try to warm your fingers or toes by wiggling them.
+You could also place your hands under your armpits, make circles with your arms or try to massage your hands or feet.
 If a stressful situation triggers the attack, try to remove yourself from the situation and relax.

 Talk with your doctor if your Raynaud’s isn’t controlled by these simple measures.
 You may need to be prescribed medications that widen your blood vessels and improve circulation.

 For secondary Raynaud’s phenomenon, it’s also important that the underlying condition (e.g. lupus or rheumatoid arthritis) is treated effectively.

 There’s no cure for Raynaud’s phenomenon.
 Managing the condition means that you need to try to avoid triggers, especially exposure to cold temperatures and stressful situations.

 Things you can do to prevent an attack: